So you want to start a blog, right?

-Lower the keyword difficulty (KD) easier it’ll be to rank for that keyword, and higher the cost per click (CPC), more money you’ll make in that niche.
+The lower the keyword difficulty (KD) the easier it’ll be to rank for that keyword, and the higher the cost per click (CPC), the more money you’ll make in that niche.

-I’ll explain more about keyword difficulty and keyword competitiveness in the later part of this article.
+I’ll explain more about keyword difficulty and keyword competitiveness in the latter part of this article.
 But for now, focus on two things: search volume and CPC.

 Most of these keywords have a good amount of search volume and high CPC as well, which indicates that it’s a profitable blogging niche.